Justice in Judgment: Unveiling (Hidden) Bias in LLM-assisted Peer Reviews: Results

 \section{Results}

 In \autoref{tab:maintable}, we report the percentage of cases where one group receives higher ratings than the other under controlled metadata interventions.

-For affiliation, we compare each paper under all 8 RS and 8 RW institutions (each paired with two genders), resulting in $16 \times 16$ pairwise comparisons.
+\paragraph{Affiliation bias.} We compare each paper under all 8 RS and 8 RW institutions (each paired with two genders), resulting in $16 \times 16$ pairwise comparisons.
 We then compute the proportion of cases where the RS affiliation receives a higher rating, the RW affiliation receives a higher rating, or the ratings are tied.
 For gender, we compare matched male and female names under two affiliation settings: MIT (RS) and the University of Gondar (RW).
-Results are reported separately for accepted and rejected papers with both \textit{hard} and \textit{soft} ratings. \\ We observe that all models exhibit a strong preference for authors affiliated with high-status (RS) institutions.
+Results are reported separately for accepted and rejected papers with both \textit{hard} and \textit{soft} ratings.

+We observe that all models exhibit a strong preference for authors affiliated with high-status (RS) institutions.
 This bias is particularly stark when considering soft ratings based on token-level probabilities.
-For instance, in Ministral 8B, the \textit{hard} rating showed only a $4\%$ win rate for RS institutions, but the soft rating revealed a much stronger bias of $71.5\%$.
+For instance, in Ministral 8B, the \textit{hard} rating showed only a $4.3\%$ win rate for RS institutions, but the soft rating revealed a much stronger bias of $68.6\%$.
 This highlights a \textbf{hidden bias}, suggesting that models may appear neutral in their final output due to post-training alignment or instruction tuning, while their internal scoring remains heavily skewed.
 This discrepancy indicates a potential gap between the model's internal beliefs and its externally aligned behavior, which might be considered a misalignment between implicit reasoning and surface-level output.
 We also find that Gemini 2.0 shows the largest \textit{hard} rating gap, while Ministral 8B shows the largest gap in \textit{soft} scores.
 Bias is more pronounced for rejected papers in most models.
 This RS-over-RW preference is consistently seen in the pairwise heatmaps (\ref{sec:affil-bias-heatmaps}), where RS cells generally dominate RW cells.
+Further running statistical tests confirm that the observed affiliation bias is not due to sampling variability but reflects a systematic pattern in LLM behavior in \autoref{tab:statisticalsignificance}.

+In \autoref{tab:acceptance}, we observe that RS affiliations increase the likelihood that previously rejected papers become accepted, while RW affiliations more often push accepted papers below the threshold.
+This pattern is consistent: for example, QwQ-32B converts 21.4$\%$ of rejected papers into accepts under RS, but rejects only 3.2$\%$ of previously accepted papers.
+Conversely, RW affiliation causes 7.9$\%$ of accepted papers to become rejected, while only 17.5$\%$ of rejected papers move upward.